gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

   - uiPageControl dots represent flow through intro screens
   - last **swipe** OR last next **tap** ==> sign in screen (view 1.3)
       - last dot in uiPageControl represents sign in screen (view 1.3)

+#### Graphical Assets / Usage
+- Control Bar
+   - background
+      - 'intro-bar-bg.png'
+      - placed flush with bottom of screen
+   - buttons
+      - left button is 'intro-bar-sign-in...png'
+      - right button is 'intro-bar-next...png'
+      - assets include ON and OFF states
+      - placed 6px from left edge (sign in), right edge (next), bottom edge (sign in / next) of screen
+   - page controls
+      - if customizable, ON is selected page, OFF asset is unselected
+      - if not customizable, Matt may provide alternate background image which simulates white halo around dots
+      - if customizable, placement:
+         - bottom edge of custom dot asset is 16px up from bottom edge of screen
+         - allow 5px margin between custom dot assets
+         - horizontally center the group of dots together